 This approach is recommended for:

-Customers using self-hosted Mattermost Team Edition or Enterprise Editions that prefer to host their own push proxy server instead of using one of Mattermost’s hosted versions.
+Customers using self-hosted Mattermost Team Edition, Professional or Enterprise Edition that prefer to host their own push proxy server instead of using one of Mattermost’s hosted versions.

 This process can be complicated and can greatly increase deployment time, not only initially, but whenever the mobile apps need to be updated.
 We recommend having your development team review the Mattermost Mobile Apps developer documentation to ensure they understand the scale and requirements of taking this path.
 This documentation provides guidance on building, compiling, signing, and white-labeling Mattermost Mobile apps.

 In general, building your own mobile apps will present some challenges, including:

 Installing the necessary developer tools (such as Nodejs, XCode Developer Tools, Android SDKs, as well as others).

 Obtaining and providing certificates for your custom Mattermost mobile apps*.

 Signing your custom Mattermost mobile apps*.